borud/gwp/README.md

 # GWP - Gateway Protocol

 This is just an exercise in prototyping a simple gateway protocol.
+The parts of the code you care about are really in the `proto` directory.

+If you want to look at how this ends up looking in Go code you can have a look at the `pkg/server/server.go` and `cmd/gateway/main.go` files.

 ## Addressing